-On February 5, 2020, the Trust announced that the TSX had accepted notice filed by the Trust of its intention to make a normal course issuer bid.
-The notice provided that during the 12-month period commencing February 7, 2020, and ending February 6, 2021, the Trust may purchase for cancellation on the TSX up to 3,036,776 units in total, being approximately 5% of the outstanding units.
-Additionally, the Trust may purchase for cancellation up to \$11,496 principal amount of the Convertible Debentures due on the Maturity Date, 10% of the public float of outstanding Convertible Debentures.
+On February 4, 2021, the Trust announced that the TSX had accepted notice filed by the Trust of its intention to make a normal course issuer bid.
+The notice provided that during the 12-month period commencing February 7, 2021, and ending February 6, 2022, the Trust may purchase for cancellation on the TSX up to 3,206,260 units in total, being approximately 5% of the outstanding units.
+Additionally, the Trust may purchase for cancellation up to \$11,495 principal amount of the Convertible Debentures due on the Maturity Date, 10% of the public float of outstanding Convertible Debentures.
 The price that the Trust would pay for any such units or debentures would be the market price at the time of acquisition.

-During the year ended December 31, 2020, the Trust purchased 197,300 units for cancellation for a total cost of \$953 (2019 - \$nil).
+During the year ended December 31, 2020, the Trust purchased 197,300 units for cancellation.
+During the year ended December 31, 2021, the Trust did not purchase any units or debentures for cancellation.